This Is Every Tool You Need to Make Thanksgiving Dinner

-A lot of pepper grinding is bound to happen over the holidays and if your disposable or poorly crafted mill is slowing you down, try switching to a Magnum Pepper Mill.
-It’s easier to fill than the traditional pepper mill, so you can get back to seasoning in no time.
+A lot of pepper grinding is bound to happen over the holidays and if your disposable or poorly crafted mill is slowing you down, try switching to a Pepper Cannon.
+It grinds more quickly than a traditional pepper mill, so you can finish seasoning in no time.

 Between all the twine cutting and herb snipping, a good set of sharp kitchen shears are an oft forgotten holiday tool kit must.
 Choose a pair that can be easily sharpened because any pair will wear down after heavy use.

 Our pick: ZWILLING J.A.
 Henckels Kitchen Shears, $39.95, Amazon

 Box graters are just so incredibly versatile it would be a shame to go without one.
 You’ll need it for the obvious grated cheese and shredded carrot needs, but you can also use it for less obvious tasks, like grating butter for the perfect-size butter bits in a flaky pie crust.
 We like this one with a measuring-cup catchall that attaches to the bottom.